History of Preston North End F.C.: 2002 to 2008

 In June 2002, BAXI's involvement ceased when Derek Shaw and sponsor Steve Jackson combined to buy the firm's 26% shareholding and increase their stake to 28%.
 A few days earlier, future club owner Trevor Hemmings had increased his share to 12%.
 The other main shareholder was fund management group Ivory and Sime UK, which owned 25.88%.

 Craig Brown was the team manager for the next two seasons, the team finishing twelfth in 2002–03 and fifteenth in 2003–04.
 The second tier Football League One was re-branded in summer 2004 as the Football League Championship.
 After a poor start to the 2004–05 Championship season, Brown left by mutual consent on 28 August 2004.
 His successor, appointed next day, was his first-team coach Billy Davies.

 In two consecutive seasons under Davies, Preston reached the Championship play-offs.
 At Cardiff's Millennium Stadium in the 2005 final, they were beaten by 1–0 by West Ham United.
 In the following season, they were defeated in the semi-finals by Leeds United.
 The team had finished fourth in 2005–06 and this was the club's highest second-tier league position since Jimmy Milne's team finished third in 1964.
 On 2 June 2006, Davies left to take over at Derby County and was succeeded on 17 June by Paul Simpson.

 Simpson had been the manager of Carlisle United and he quickly replaced the recently departed defenders Claude Davis and Tyrone Mears with Sean St. Ledger and Liam Chilvers.
 The 2006–07 season began well under Simpson and Preston rose to the top of the Championship in December, the highest league place the team had reached since relegation from the top flight in 1961.
 On 28 March, striker David Nugent made his full international debut for England and scored in the 90th minute of the match against Andorra.
 Nugent was the first Preston player since Tom Finney to represent England.
 In the league, the team lost form towards the end of the season and finished seventh to miss the play-offs.

 On 11 July 2007, Nugent left Preston to join Portsmouth for a club record fee (i.e., received by Preston) of £6,000,000.
 Simpson, with a much increased transfer budget following this sale, brought in Billy Jones, Kevin Nicholls, Karl Hawley and Darren Carter.
 Despite these signings, Preston's poor form at the end of the previous season continued and they had won only three matches when Simpson was sacked on 13 November 2007.
 He was replaced on 20 November 2007 by Alan Irvine, who was David Moyes' assistant manager at Everton, on a 3½-year contract.
 Irvine was able to lift the team out of the relegation zone to finish fifteenth.
+It was during the latter half of this season that 'Gentry Day' began as an annual tradition.